Recipe Overview

 Slice each quarter into thin slices, from top to bottom.
 It will look like a big pile of cabbage; in fact, you should end up with eight to ten cups of sliced cabbage.
 The cabbage cooks down quite a bit, to about 4 cups.

+Cook the cabbage.
 You’ll need a large deep skillet or Dutch oven to sauté the cabbage.
 Put the butter and oil into the pan, and heat it until the butter melts.
 Add the garlic and cook it briefly, just until it starts to smell really great.

 Throw in all the cabbage, sprinkle it with salt and pepper, and stir well.
 It takes a bit of stirring to distribute the oil, garlic, and seasonings.
 Continue to cook the cabbage, giving it a stir now and then, for about fifteen minutes.

-Really, the cooking time is a suggestion.
+Cooking tips: The cooking time is a suggestion.
 Some folks like their cabbage to retain a bit of crispness and color; other prefer the cabbage to be soft and well-cooked.
 Use your own discretion.
-You’re the cook in your kitchen!
+If you prefer the cabbage well done, cover the pan while the cabbage cooks.
+The cover will hold in the steam which helps the cabbage soften.

 Sautéed cabbage is a great side dish.
 It’s an easy vegetable to prepare and the mild buttery flavor goes with pretty much anything.
 Try it with breaded pork chops (we love air fryer breaded pork chops, too!), orange glazed salmon, or Swedish meatballs.
 It goes well with grilled or barbecued meat, too.